Summary

 Notable Quotes

-"Flexibility is the networks ability to reconfigure itself and yet retain its goals."
+"Flexibility is the network's ability to reconfigure itself and yet retain its goals; scalability means expanding or shrinking size with little disruption; survivability means withstanding attacks to nodes or codes."

-"A COVID dividend is the value we will reap from the reforms and changes in behavior caused or accelerated by the pandemic."
+"A COVID dividend is the value we reap from reforms and innovations accelerated by the pandemic that deliver sustained improvements but are at risk when the pressure is removed."

 More Videos